Charlie-Walsh/milestone-1/README.md

 ## Bugs

-* The main bug i have identified is the menu icon not retracting when clicked again to close.
+* The main bug I have identified is the menu icon not retracting when clicked again to close.

 ## Deployment